thinkUXca/jekyll-now/about.md

     <img class="headshot" src="{{ site.baseurl }}/images/placeholder.png" />
     <h4 class="text-center">Tom Hall, MSc <small>Co-Founder</small></h4>
     <p>
     Tom has a background in user testing, user interviews, interface design, and software development.
-He has worked with BlackBerry and the University of Guelph's Child Development Research Unit.
-Tom holds an MSc. in Human Computer Interaction from the University of Guelph.
+He has worked with BlackBerry and the University of Guelph's Child Development Research Unit, and holds an MSc. in Human Computer Interaction from the University of Guelph.
     </p>
     <p>
     When not at work, Tom can be found playing board games, cooking, or searching for new places to eat with his wife.